 There are six generations alive today.
 Each generation operates out of its own distinct values, heavily influenced by world events and both shared and personal experiences as they came of age.

 Baby Boomers (1946-1964) were born after the soldiers came back from WWII.
 They are called "boomers" because of their large collective number--76 million.
 Rock 'n' rollers.
 Vietnam War.
 The first television and divorce generation.
-Most plan to remain active into their retirement years.
+Most Boomers plan to remain active into their retirement years.
 They still represent about a third of the workforce, particularly the C-suite and upper management.
-And they have a democratic and teams approach, are open, dedicated, experienced, confident, knowledgeable, optimistic, driven, and service-minded.
+They have a democratic and teams approach, are open, dedicated, experienced, confident, knowledgeable, optimistic, driven, and service-minded.

 Amy Lynch's website, The Generational Edge